ParitMehta/ecg-feature-detection/README.md

 models have no reason to look for that structure unless it is given to them.
 One way to surface it is to convert the signal into a spectrogram, a 2D image of time versus frequency, and classify that image with a convolutional neural network, the same architecture used in medical imaging.
-Another is to extract known spectral features directly from the signal.
-It is unknown whether either approach improves over the raw-signal baseline, whether combining them adds anything, and whether the answer changes depending on the cardiac condition or the quality of the recording.
-This project tests that on the PTB-XL dataset, and separately asks how much accuracy survives when the models are compressed for deployment in settings where patient data cannot leave the premises.

-# ECG Diagnostic Classification Using Time-Frequency Representations

 This project classifies 12-lead ECG recordings from the PTB-XL dataset into five diagnostic superclasses (NORM, MI, STTC, CD, HYP) and audits performance variation across patient sex and age groups.
 The pipeline runs as a numbered sequence of scripts (EDA → preprocessing → training → inspection → fairness → demo) and ships with a Streamlit app for single-recording inference.

-ML-driven ECG screening can detect cardiac conditions that would otherwise go undiagnosed until an emergency event, making large-scale preventive cardiology increasingly feasible.
 Most published PTB-XL work reports a single aggregate AUROC; this project additionally benchmarks a 1D-CNN baseline, evaluates per-class performance at val-tuned decision thresholds, and measures subgroup performance across sex and age via a dedicated fairness audit.

+Future aims: Another way is to extract known spectral features directly from the signal.
+It is unknown whether either approach improves over the raw-signal baseline, whether combining them adds anything, and whether the answer changes depending on the cardiac condition or the quality of the recording.
+This project will test that on the PTB-XL dataset, and separately asks how much accuracy survives when the models are compressed for deployment in settings where patient data cannot leave the premises.

 ---